qlik-oss/qlik-cloud-embed-oauth-impersonation/README.md

     - `MASTER_MEASURE`: a master measure name used for the on-the-fly example.
 4. (Optional) If you wish to further configure your web app and integration, update:
    - `SESSION_SECRET`: enter a random long string that will be used to sign the session.
-   - `PORT`: specify the port the web app will be hosted app when you run it with `npm run dev`.
+   - `PORT`: specify the port the web app will be hosted app when you run it with `npm start`.
    - `USER_PREFIX`: enter the prefix that new users will be created with when logging into the web app.

 ## Step 4.
 Install the dependencies and run the app